 PUBLIC NOTIFICATION OF PRIVACY BREACH OF PERSONAL HEALTH INFORMATION

-At this time, we can confirm that some personal health information of clients who received services from Eastern Health over approximately the last 11 years is involved.
+At this time, we can confirm that some personal health information of clients who received services from Eastern Health is involved.
 This includes information used at registration for services such as name, address, health care number (MCP), who you are visiting, and reason for visit, physician name, phone number, date of birth, and email address for notifications, inpatient/outpatient, maiden name and marital status.
 There is no indication that this information has been misused at this time.

 Eastern Health takes confidentiality and privacy very seriously and sincerely regrets any concern or inconvenience that this incident may cause.
 We have taken steps to protect the confidentiality and privacy of our clients.
 For the general public, a provincial call centre can be contacted through the following toll-free number, 1-833-718-3021.
 For more information, please visit https://www.gov.nl.ca/hcs/information-and-updates-on-cyber-incident/ for steps you can take to protect your information.

 Credit monitoring services are available for current and prior clients of Eastern Health.
-If you have received services from Eastern Health in the time period indicated, we recommend you avail yourself of this service to ensure the protection of your information.
+If you have received services from Eastern Health at any time, we recommend you avail yourself of this service to ensure the protection of your information.
 We will provide further information as soon as the details are available.

 Eastern Health has taken immediate action to prevent further incidents and these efforts will continue.
 Eastern Health has informed the Newfoundland and Labrador Office of the Information and Privacy Commissioner (OIPC) of this breach.
 The RCMP and other external resources are currently involved, provincially, to fully investigate the incident.
 We appreciate your patience and understanding as the investigation continues.